ibm-cloud-docs/overview/ibm-cloud-platform.md

 | Operators | A method of packaging and deploying a Kubernetes-native application. |
 | Server Images | A template that is used to create instances of virtual servers. |
 | Terraform | Infrastructure as code to deploy your application. |
-{: caption="Table 2.
-Options for filtering by delivery method" caption-side="top"}
+{: caption="Options for filtering by delivery method" caption-side="top"}
 {: #swsoftwarefilters}
 {: tab-title="Delivery method"}
 {: tab-group="swfilteroptions"}